 A pathology collector who works in a private laboratory holding several years of experience earns a higher average salary than less experienced ones working in a public hospital.

 So, how much do pathology collectors get paid?
-According to to SEEK, the average pathology collector’s salary in Australia ranges from $50,000 to $60,000 per year.
-The estimated Pathology collector salary in Melbourne is between $50,000 and $60,000 per year.
+According to SEEK, the average pathology collector's salary in Australia ranges from $50,000 to $60,000 per year.
+Melbourne's estimated Pathology collector salary is between $50,000 and $60,000 per year.

 10. Job Prospects For Pathology Collectors In Australia